Mortgage Broker vs Bank

 What are the advantages for first home buyers using mortgage brokers?

 First home buyers benefit significantly from using mortgage brokers in Australia.
 Brokers provide access to a wide range of lenders, increasing the likelihood of securing competitive interest rates and loan features tailored to their individual financial situation.
-In fact, first home buyers using mortgage brokers have obtained interest rate reductions averaging 0.35% compared to direct bank applications.
+In fact, first home buyers using mortgage brokers have been able to check potential repayment savings by securing interest rate reductions averaging 0.35% compared to direct bank applications..

 Mortgage brokers are also required to act in the best interests of their clients, as mandated by ASIC’s regulations.
 This “best interests duty” ensures that brokers recommend options that are most suitable for your needs, not simply those that offer them the highest commission.
 In addition to providing personalised advice and education about the home loan process, they spend approximately 11% of their time educating customers, which is invaluable for first-time home buyers new to the market.